CT 80 History

 The state was planning an upgrade to the interchange at I-91 (exit 8) and Route 17.
 A public hearing was held on Oct.
 22, 1997.
 What they wanted to do (I haven't heard anything about it since then):

-- Eliminate the portion of the existing northbound off-ramp which provides through access to northbound Route 17.
+- Eliminate the portion of the existing northbound off-ramp that provides through access to northbound Route 17.

 - Add a second northbound off-ramp approximately 1/3 mile north of the existing ramp to intersect Route 17 at Flint Street (near the existing onramp).